 Anchor text (text of the link itself) is also important to send a positive signal to Google.
 Make the choice to use French keywords for your backlink anchor text.

-Our French native consultants help you with your French SEO strategy.
-They select for your business the best keywords in France, they suggest relevant topics which are good opportunities to gain organic traffic, and they translate/localize your content.
+Our French native consultants will help you with your French SEO strategy.
+They select the best keywords in France for your business, suggest relevant topics that are good opportunities to gain organic traffic, and translate/localize your content.
 Working with Gaasly means working with:

 - French SEO consultants with local expertise